Antoun Saadeh: Syrian Social Nationalist Party

 The SSNP "Zawbaa" (Vortex, Tempest) is a glyph combining the Muslim crescent and the Christian cross, derived from Mesopotamian art.
 It symbolizes the blood shed by martyrs that makes the wheel of history whirl forward, dissipating the surrounding darkness (representing sectarianism, Ottoman occupation, and the colonial oppression that followed).
-Within the party, Saadeh gained a cult of personality and advocated a; at the same time, Saadeh was named the party leader for life.
+Within the party, Saadeh gained a cult of personality and at the same time, Saadeh was named the party leader for life.
 However, according to Haytham, Saadeh stated that European fascism didn't influence him.
-Haytham claims that Saadeh's Syrian Social Nationalist ideology aimed at opposite ends; in contrast to National Socialism, Social Nationalism bases itself on a dynamic social entity (which is composed of many elements, from religion to language, culture, history, need, and mainly human interaction) defining its national identity and not the imposition of one ideal identity (e.g. blond hair, blue eyes) on the many factions.

-Saadeh emphasized the role of philosophy and social science in developing his social ideology.
-He viewed social nationalism, his version of nationalism, as a tool to transform traditional society into a dynamic and progressive one.
-He also opposed colonization that broke up Greater Syria into sub-states.
-Secularization played an important role in his ideology.
-He takes secularization beyond the socio-political aspects of the question into its philosophical dimensions.
+Haytham claims that Saadeh's Syrian Social Nationalist ideology aimed at opposite ends.